atifreza/nyt-app/README.md

 15. Sign out feature is also been implemented.

-Implemented all the requirements as mentioned in the document:
+Implemented all the requirements as mentioned in the document:  <br>
-App should run on Chrome/Firefox/Edge/InternetExplorer/Safari browsers.
+App should run on Chrome/Firefox/Edge/InternetExplorer/Safari browsers.<br>
-App should be responsive on all screen resolutions.
+App should be responsive on all screen resolutions.  <br>
-Use of Redux for error handling and data persistence.
+Use of Redux for error handling and data persistence.  <br>
-Use of Axios.
+Use of Axios. <br>
-Use of React Router.
+Use of React Router. <br>
-Unit test and code coverage.
+Unit test and code coverage. <br>
-Use of material UI or bootstrap.
+Use of material UI or bootstrap.  <br>
 Code to be generic and simple.
 Leverage today's best coding practices.